aoxipo/opencv.js-for-wechat-miniprogram/README.md

 ##### 2. Webassembly is not define --- some basic compilers for WeChat applets not  support Webassembly

 ##### 3. In order to minimize the package size , if your want use function like imread / imwrite / or other function can be  easily reproducible , your can add code in line wasm4.js:5737 like this
-##### 4. miniprogram wechat not support webassemly after 8.0.0, and replace it by WXWebAssembly
-##### 5. how to use WXWebAssembly under Plug-in development pattern ,still don't konw , can't found the file under plugin path

 ```js
 Module["imread"] = function (imageSource, callback) {